Article Picture

 1 Military Rd, Watsons Bay NSW 2030, Australia

-Here you can enjoy spectacular harbour views as you enjoy a relaxed long lunch or sunset dinner at Beach Club.
-Inspiration for the menu comes from their close proximity to the sea as well as the chefs dedication and passion for fresh seasonal produce and quality seafood.
-No matter how large or small the occasion there’s always a feast of delicious food awaiting you.
-Open for breakfast, lunch and dinner seven days a week.
-The hotel sits right against the water's edge so there's nothing between you and panoramic views of the harbour and city skyline except a row of neat dinghies and the odd potted palm.
+Here, you can enjoy spectacular harbour views and a relaxed long lunch or sunset dinner at the Beach Club.
+Inspiration for the menu comes from their proximity to the sea and the wells dedication and passion for fresh seasonal produce and quality seafood.
+No matter how large or small the othersere’s always a feast of delicious food awaiting you.
+Open for breakfast, lunch, and dinner seven days a week.
+The hotel sits right against the, and there's nothing between you except panoramic views of the harbour and city skyline, except a row of neat dinghies and the odd potted palm.

 6. Icebergs Dining Room and Bar